|

 by Robert C. O'Brien (Newberry Medal

-Winner) Recommended Rat Cinema Ratatouille (2007) (Click here to read a review of this by my rat, Keela) And, coming in the months ahead -- Mailbox Molly: A Rat's Eye View ...by Molly (with just a little help from Mil)
+Winner) Recommended Rat Cinema Ratatouille (2007) (Click here to read a review of this by my rat, Keela) And, you can follow the book in progress -- Mailbox Molly: A Rat's Eye View ...by Molly (with just a little help from Mil) in The Rodent Reader Quarterly

 Cats